arianneorpilla/jidoujisho/README.md

 If you wish to use external subtitles, they may be in **SRT, ASS or SSA format** and you may import them during playback through the menu.
 You may switch between different audio and subtitle tracks.
 Image-based subtitles such as PGS are not currently supported.

-YouTube subtitles are taken from TimedText XML, which is only publicly exposed to videos that have user-generated Japanese subtitles. <a href="https://www.youtube.com/watch?v=mZ0sJQC8qkE">Here are a fair sample of</a> <a href="https://www.youtube.com/watch?v=X9zw0QF12Kc">YouTube videos with such subtitles</a> <a href="https://www.youtube.com/watch?v=t1yXDcuwzpY">showcasing some very practical application use cases.</a>
+**YouTube closed captions** are taken from TimedText XML, which is only publicly exposed to videos that have user-generated Japanese subtitles.
+If unavailable, **Japanese automatic captions** can be queried from videos.
+Please be aware that critical inaccuracies are to be expected in such cases. <a href="https://www.youtube.com/watch?v=mZ0sJQC8qkE">Here are a fair sample of</a> <a href="https://www.youtube.com/watch?v=X9zw0QF12Kc">YouTube videos with such subtitles</a> <a href="https://www.youtube.com/watch?v=t1yXDcuwzpY">showcasing some very practical application use cases.</a>

 ### ☝️ Important Links